nishantjr/ml-tableau/docs/00-introduction.md

 systems---first-order logic with fixedpoints, separation logic, reachability logic, and linear temporal logic (LTL).

-However, as admitted in [@towards-a-unified-framework] itself, it would be unreasonable to hope that at such a nascent stage this framework would be able to compete with state-of-the-art domain-specific provers and decision procedures.
+However, as admitted in \cite{towards-a-unified-framework} itself, it would be unreasonable to hope that at such a nascent stage this framework would be able to compete with state-of-the-art domain-specific provers and decision procedures.
 We, however, believe that such a goal is possible and within reach in the near-term, but will